 It is a sad fact that some grandparents have no contact with their grandchildren, and this can be a cause of great distress both to the grandparent and the grandchild.
-This can occur for a variety of reasons, though it is often as a result of family fall-outs following a divorce (a recent study published by Families Need Fathers, the Grandparents Association and the Family Matters Institute shows that 42% of grandparents lose contact with their grandchildren when their parents separate).
+This can occur for a variety of reasons, though it is often as a result of family fall-outs following a divorce.
+Over 40% of grandparents lose contact with their grandchildren when their parents separate.
 Loss of contact may also occur where a death in the family has caused communication within the family to fail.
 It is important, particularly in unsettling situations like these, for healthy relationships between children and the adults in their lives to be maintained.

 It is important for grandparents to be aware of the options available to them to re-establish contact with their grandchildren.